Praxis Tech Review

 Payment Methods

 1,000+ alternative payment methods through 600+ PSPs.
 Cards via every major acquirer connector.
 E-wallets, instant wire, open banking via BDCC retry, and crypto via Match2Pay and the Choise.com ecosystem.
 Tier-1 acquiring banks sit alongside niche local methods.
 The Cashier dynamically presents the right methods based on the player's location, which improves conversion versus a static method list.
-Token Lite Technology stores card credentials inside Praxis's PCI vault so repeat deposits work as one-click payments — the operator doesn't need to redirect the player back through full card capture on every transaction.
+Token Lite Technology stores card credentials inside Praxis's PCI vault so repeat deposits work as one-click payments, and the operator doesn't need to redirect the player back through full card capture on every transaction.
 One-Click Payments shipped as a productized feature in 2023.
-Apple Pay and Google Pay support is inherited from connected PSPs; the cashier supports native flows where the underlying acquirer does.
+Apple Pay and Google Pay support is inherited from connected PSPs, and the cashier supports native flows where the underlying acquirer does.

 Verticals